Featured product

 About Purging

 The dreaded purge.
-One in four people will experience purging when starting a new regimen with active ingredients.
+1 in 4 people will experience purging when starting a new regimen with active ingredients.
 Purging generally happens in areas on the face that are already prone to breaking out.
-It occurs because your new regimen is bringing all of the dead skin cells and impurities to the tippy-top surface of the skin.
+Don’t jump to the conclusion that your new products don’t work for you!
+They’re actually working exactly as intended.

 What to do?
 Use your products consistently and stick it out for the best results!
 Not everyone experiences a purging phase (lucky ducks!)
 However if you do, it can take up to 8 weeks for your skin to adjust.
 Hang in there!
 It will be worth it!